Censorship Research Center

 1. What is Haystack?

-Haystack is a computer program that allows full, uncensored access to the internet even in areas with heavy internet filtering such as Iran.
-We use a novel approach to obfuscating traffic that is exceptionally difficult to detect, much less block, but which at the same time allows users to security use normal web browsers and network applications.
+Haystack is a effectively a fast virtual private network (VPN), a computer program that allows full, uncensored access to the internet even in areas with heavy internet filtering, such as Iran.
+We use a novel approach to obfuscating traffic that is exceptionally difficult to detect, much less block, but which at the same time allows users to use regular web browsers and network applications securely.

 2. Why are you doing this?